2012 Ghanaian general election: Parliament

-Reaction
+Reactions

 The non-partisan Coalition of Domestic Election Observers (CODEO), the Economic Community of West African States (ECOWAS) and the African Union (AU) all declared that the elections were, for the most part, free and fair.
 Despite this, there were still widespread allegations of voting irregularities, though these were dismissed as unsubstantiated by the electoral commission chairman.
 As a result of these claims, the New Patriotic Party immediately rejected the results upon their release and its candidate, Nana Akufo-Addo, remarked that his party's leaders would be meeting on 11 December to consider their options, one of which is to contest the results by lodging an appeal in court.
 Violent opposition was however ruled out.

 African Union commission chairman Thomas Yayi flew to Ghana to meet with the two men.
 He was also reported to have congratulated Mahama on his victory, and charged him to preside over an all-inclusive government.
 Yayi praised the conduct and the participants of the election.

 In anticipation of petitions regarding the election, Chief Justice Georgina Theodora Wood has established two public complaints secretariats to swiftly process such concerns.

 In a statement after being declared the victor, Mahama gave a reconciliatory message, saying "I wish to welcome my fellow candidates to join me now as partners in the project of nation building and of creating a better Ghana".